jzombie/sshfs-mac-docker/README.md

 # sshfs-mac-docker

-Experimental repo to provide SSHFS to Mac *WITHOUT* installing macFUSE and patching the kernel with a custom ktext.
+Experimental repo to provide SSHFS to Mac *WITHOUT* installing macFUSE and patching the kernel with a custom kext.

 Remote filesystem is mounted in container via SSHFS and exposed to Mac via Samba.